|Budget: $30m||Financed by: Nu Image/Millennium; Emmett/Furla|

 |Overseas Gross: $15,379,918|

 This Al Pacino staring turkey was filmed in 2005 and 88 Minutes rotted on the shelf for three years before critics eviscerated it and audiences ignored it.
-Financed for $30 million by Nu Image/Millennium and Emmett/Furla, Sony paid $6 million for US distribution rights and a few overseas territories.
-88 Minutes was dumped straight to video in 2007 in most overseas markets and pulled in a small $15.3 million across numerous distributors, with Spain posting the highest gross at $3.9 million.
-Sony opened 88 Minutes in the US in 2,168 theaters, where it was expected to pull in a modest $10 million, but was dead on arrival with $6,957,216 — placing #4 for the weekend led by openers The Forbidden Kingdom, Forgetting Sarah Marshall and Sony’s holdover, the remake of Prom Night.
-The pic saw a 48.3% second frame decline to $3,593,890 and a steep 57% drop in weekend three to $1,545,084.
-88 Minutes closed after just five weeks with $17,213,467.
-Sony would see back about $9.5 million after theaters take their cut of the gross, which would cover the acquisition cost, but only a fraction of the P&A spend.
-Domestic home video sales cumed $13.8 million (less after resellers take their cut and manufacturing costs).
-Five months later director Jon Avnet, Al Pacino and Nu Image/Millennium; Emmett/Furla would see Righteous Kill flop.
+Financed for $30m by Nu Image/Millennium and Emmett/Furla, Sony paid $6m for US distribution rights and a few overseas territories.
+88 Minutes opened in the US on 2,168 screens to a poor $6,957,216 and quietly closed its run with $17,213,467.
+Sony would see back about $9.5 million after theaters take their cut of the gross, which would cover the acquisition cost, but only a fraction of the ad spend. $13.8 million in home video sales (less after resellers take their cut and manufacturing costs) would bring this to a either a small loss or a break even point for Sony.
+Overseas, the film posted terrible numbers, bringing in $15.3 million across numerous distributors and 88 Minutes went straight to video in most major markets.